fommil/fpmortals/manuscript/wip.md

   final case class Money(@json.field("integer") i: Int) extends Cost
 ~~~~~~~~

-Let's start with a `JsDecoder` that handles only the defaults:
+Let's start with a `JsDecoder` that handles only our "sensible defaults":

 {lang="text"}
 ~~~~~~~~
-  object MagnoliaJsEncoder {
+  object JsMagnoliaEncoder {
     type Typeclass[A] = JsEncoder[A]

     def combine[A](ctx: CaseClass[JsEncoder, A]): JsEncoder[A] = { a =>